tezedge/tezedge/delegates/mainnet/README.md

    ...
    ```

-   And then register as delegate:
+   And then register as a delegate:

    ```
    ./tezos-client \